Doctor of Ministry Degree (DMin)

 • Application form and $60 application fee

-• 2 essays, described on the application form
+• 2 essays, described on the application form, and a professional resume

 • 4 references, one each from the following individuals: